 Museo del Juguete Antiguo México, Toy museum in Colonia Doctores, Mexico City, Mexico.

-The Museo del Juguete Antiguo México is a toy museum in Colonia Doctores housed across four floors with dolls, action figures, and traditional games spanning multiple decades.
-The collection features thousands of items ranging from the 19th century through the 1980s.
+The Museo del Juguete Antiguo México is a toy museum in Colonia Doctores, Mexico City, spread across four floors with dolls, action figures, board games, and traditional toys from several eras.
+The collection covers pieces from the 19th century up through the 1980s.

-The building features a two-story head sculpture salvaged from a former nightclub, creating an unexpected architectural element.
-There is also a rooftop art gallery with street art that visitors can explore by special arrangement.
+The building's facade features a large two-story head sculpture that was salvaged from a former nightclub by the museum's founder.
+On the roof, there is a small gallery of street art that visitors can see by special arrangement.

 The community of curious travelers